bonilab/malariaibm-MDA-2018WHOERG/README.md

 ## Repository Structure

-figures: Contains the figures generated from the simulation output. source_code/: Contains the source code for the individual-based simulation.
+`figures`: Contains the figures generated from the simulation output.

+`source_code`: Contains the source code for the individual-based simulation.

 ## How to Use